 Founded in 2011 by a group of community members, the Old School Community Gathering Place is a non-profit cooperative, functioning as a centre for arts, culture and innovation.
-Our facility features a multipurpose room, commercial kitchen, as well as a volunteer-run Art Gallery and the Musquodoboit Harbour Community Garden.
+Our facility features a multipurpose room, commercial kitchen and the Musquodoboit Harbour Community Garden.

 We offer a wide range of programming based in the arts, wellness and improving the lives of residents of all ages along the Eastern Shore.
-Recent federal funding has allowed us to offer a youth employability program and a dance therapy program for residents with Alzheimer’s and Parkinson’s diagnoses.
-Volunteers lead regular programming like a French Conversation Café, three levels of Tai Chi for Arthritis, Fibre Friends - a fibre arts drop-in - and our Community Music Jam.
+Recent federal funding has allowed us to offer a youth employability program (YESS) and a dance therapy program for residents with Alzheimer’s and Parkinson’s diagnoses.
+Volunteers lead regular programming like three levels of Tai Chi for Arthritis, Fibre Friends - a fibre arts drop-in - and our Community Music Jam.

-In addition to our programming and Community Garden, we also house Eastern Shore Mental Health (link to Programming page, ESMH section), a peer-based mental health support service.
+In addition to our programming and Community Garden, we also house Eastern Shore Mental Health, a peer-based mental health support service.